nasapunk88/SABNzbd-Controller/README.md

 SABNzbd Controller
 ==================

-Description: A controller for your SABNzbd download manager.
+A native Android application to control your SABNzbd download manager.

 Note To Developers
 ==================